 We're already helping people cope with severe weather events, as well as plan for the consequences of future climate change.
 Like everything we do, our climate change work focuses on three core areas:

 Helping communities adapt to climate change is a key part of our development work.
-In Thailand, rice farmers are innovating with on-farm water harvesting systems for irrigation and are diversifying their crops to protect their livelihoods against drought.
+In Thailand, rice farmers are innovating with on-farm water-harvesting systems for irrigation and are diversifying their crops to protect their livelihoods against drought.
 And in Pakistan, we are supporting farmers to reclaim fields damaged by salt water and helping them get fresh water for their fields and for household use.

 What does 'climate change mitigation' mean?

-The global average temperature has risen almost 0.8°C above pre-industrial levels.
-It's already causing serious climate change impacts for millions of people.
-If global temperatures rise more than 2°C above pre-industrial levels, the impact on water resources, food production, sea levels, and ecosystems is predicted to be catastrophic for billions of people.
-At that point, scientists believe that climate change would begin to have an overwhelmingly negative impact on societies worldwide, and on the ecosystems on which we all depend, with a heightened risk of extreme climatic events
+At that point, scientists believe climate change would begin to have an overwhelmingly negative impact on societies worldwide, and on the ecosystems on which we all depend, with a heightened risk of extreme climatic events resulting in extreme droughts, floods and heat waves.

 Will Oxfam continue to work on climate change?